sgibson91/binderhub-deploy/README.md

 ### :wrench: Building the Docker image for testing

-The Docker image will automatically be built by Docker Hub when new pushes are made to `master`.
+The Docker image will automatically be built by Docker Hub when new pushes are made to `main`.
 However, a developer may wish to build the image to test deployments before merging code.

 Firstly, make sure `config.json` has been removed from the repository.